-Once your Recipient Report is complete and correct, validate your Recipient Report by selecting the Validate link in the menu on the left.
-Allow the system to validate for a few minutes, and then refresh the page by selecting Validate again.
-If your Recipient Report triggers a validation error, you must revise your Recipient Report.
+Once your Recipient Report is complete and correct, validate your Recipient Report by selecting "Validate" in the Navigation panel on the left.
+Allow the system to validate for a few minutes, and then refresh the page by selecting "Validate" again.
+Once the system displays your validation results, it will sort validation problems into three categories: Errors, Warnings, and Alerts.
+Errors must be fixed.
+If your Recipient Report triggers a validation error, revise your Recipient Report.
 You cannot certify your Recipient Report with errors.
+Warnings require that you add a comment; however, you should address warnings to prevent your project officer from returning the report to you.
+Alerts are informational and do not need to be addressed.